Sacred Wonders and Sustainable Experiences – 5 European Marian Shrines Everyone Should Visit

 Sustainability:

-The basilica and its surroundings employ energy-efficient solutions, including modern lighting and climate control.
-During Holy Week, when hundreds of thousands visit, Seville introduces special public transport routes to reduce car traffic.
-The Macarena brotherhood also organises social programmes to support the poor and needy – setting an example in the social dimension of sustainability as well.
+The basilica and its surroundings employ energy-efficient solutions, including modern lighting and climate control systems.
+During Holy Week, when hundreds of thousands visit, Seville introduces special public transport services to reduce car traffic.
+The Macarena brotherhood also organises social programmes to support the poor and needy, setting an example in the social dimension of sustainability.

 Csíksomlyó (Székely Land, Romania)

 Csíksomlyó is not only the heart of religious tourism but also an integral part of the cultural and community life of Miercurea Ciuc.
-During the Pentecost pilgrimage, hundreds of thousands gather here, but the region offers a rich array of tourist attractions year-round: hiking, local gastronomy – such as the authentic flavours of Székely cuisine – and traditional events await visitors.
-Miercurea Ciuc increasingly focuses on sustainability: by improving public transport and promoting local products, it aims to reduce the ecological footprint of tourism.
-Thus, alongside religious and cultural experiences, the city and its surroundings are an appealing destination for responsible travellers.
+During the Pentecost pilgrimage, hundreds of thousands gather here, but the region offers rich tourist experiences year-round: hiking, local gastronomy – such as the authentic flavours of Székely cuisine – and traditional events await visitors.
+Miercurea Ciuc is increasingly focusing on sustainability, aiming to reduce tourism’s ecological footprint by improving public transport and promoting local products.
+Thus, alongside religious and cultural experiences, the town and its surroundings are an attractive destination for responsible travellers.

 The history of the shrine: